© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross at Ampney St Peter is a scheduled monument protected by Historic England under reference 1014412.
 View the official record →

-Churchyard cross at Ampney St Peter is a medieval monument located within the churchyard of St Peter's Church in Ampney St Peter, Gloucestershire.
+The Churchyard cross at Ampney St Peter is a medieval stone cross located in the churchyard of St Peter's Church in Ampney St Peter, Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014412.

 Churchyard cross at Ampney St Peter is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014412.